-In same band repeating the data packets are first received by the repeater and then re-transmitted.
+In same band repeating the data packets are first received by the repeater and then retransmitted.
 Speed is halved in favor of increased range.
 In crossband repeating when the data switches from one band to the other during transmission, there is no loss of speed.
 That's possible because transmission and reception can run parallel during the switch.
 With same band repeating, data transmission and reception occur one after the other.
-Therefore, crossband repeating trumps same band for fast communication in the home network.
+Therefore, crossband repeating trumps same band for fast communication in your home network.

 Intelligent band selection

 With the new FRITZ!Repeater generation, AVM goes one step further by equipping these devices with "intelligent crossband repeating", which independently selects the most suitable band for transmission.
 In practice it looks like this: The repeater selects a band for each registered client and re-transmits the data accordingly.
 When Wi-Fi 5 is used, the repeater re-transmits data from a 5-GHz client to the Box via that band (same band), while a 2.4-GHz client changes the band and continues along the 5 GHz track (crossband).